Heroic Old-School Roleplaying

 - Some magic items have continuous magical effects, such as the bonuses on weapons and armor, or most rings.

-- Unless an item’s magical effect is continuous, activating a magic item requires its user to spend an action concentrating, preventing them from performing another action during that round (except as noted).
+- Unless an item’s magical effect is continuous, activating a magic item requires its user to spend a combat action concentrating, preventing them from attacking during that round (except as noted).

 - An item’s effect can typically only be activated once per round (except as noted).